microsoft/azure-pipelines-extensions/Extensions/IISWebAppDeploy/Src/README.md

 # **IIS Web App Deployment Using WinRM**

-Using Windows Remote Management (WinRM), connect to the host machine(s) where IIS is installed, and manage the Web application as described below:
+Using Windows Remote Management (WinRM), connect to the host machine(s) where IIS or SQL Server is installed, and manage the Web application or deploy the SQL Server Database as described below:

- - Create a new website or update an existing website.
+ - Create a new website or update an existing website using [AppCmd.exe](http://www.iis.net/learn/get-started/getting-started-with-iis/getting-started-with-appcmdexe).
- - Create a new application pool or update an existing application pool.
+ - Create a new application pool or update an existing application pool using [AppCmd.exe](http://www.iis.net/learn/get-started/getting-started-with-iis/getting-started-with-appcmdexe).
- - Deploy a Web Application to the IIS Server using Web Deploy.
+ - Deploy a Web Application to the IIS Server using [Web Deploy](http://www.iis.net/downloads/microsoft/web-deploy).

-To easily **setup WinRM** on the **host machines** follow the directions for [domain-joined machines](https://www.visualstudio.com/en-us/docs/release/examples/other-servers/net-to-vm) or the [workgroup machines](https://www.visualstudio.com/en-us/docs/release/examples/other-servers/net-to-workgroup-vm).
+ - Deploy a SQL Server Database using DACPAC and sqlpackage.exe.

-The SQL Server Database Deployment task will be added to the extension in the next update.
+To easily **setup WinRM** on the **host machines**, follow the directions for the **[domain-joined machines](https://www.visualstudio.com/en-us/docs/release/examples/other-servers/net-to-vm)** or the **[workgroup machines](https://www.visualstudio.com/en-us/docs/release/examples/other-servers/net-to-workgroup-vm)**.

-VSTS accounts that are using the **preview tasks** wiz. **IIS Web Application Deployment** or **SQL Server Database Deployment**, should move to this extension.
+The **Visual Studio Team Services** accounts that are using the **preview tasks** wiz. **IIS Web Application Deployment** or **SQL Server Database Deployment**, should move to this extension.
 All **future enhancements** to the IIS Web App Deployment task or to the SQL Server Database Deployment task will be provided in this extension.

 ## **Usage**